dank_mids package

 - Return type:

-Tuple[TxParams, Literal[‘latest’, ‘earliest’, ‘pending’, ‘safe’, ‘finalized’] | ~eth_typing.evm.BlockNumber | ~eth_typing.evm.Hash32 | ~eth_typing.encoding.HexStr | ~hexbytes.main.HexBytes | int] | ~typing.Tuple[~web3.types.TxParams, ~typing.Literal[‘latest’, ‘earliest’, ‘pending’, ‘safe’, ‘finalized’] | ~eth_typing.evm.BlockNumber | ~eth_typing.evm.Hash32 | ~eth_typing.encoding.HexStr | ~hexbytes.main.HexBytes | int, ~typing.Dict[~eth_typing.evm.ChecksumAddress, ~web3.types.CallOverrideParams]]
+Tuple[TxParams, Literal[‘latest’, ‘earliest’, ‘pending’, ‘safe’, ‘finalized’] | ~eth_typing.evm.BlockNumber | ~eth_typing.evm.Hash32 | ~eth_typing.encoding.HexStr | ~hexbytes.main.HexBytes | int] | ~typing.Tuple[~web3.types.TxParams, ~typing.Literal[‘latest’, ‘earliest’, ‘pending’, ‘safe’, ‘finalized’] | ~eth_typing.evm.BlockNumber | ~eth_typing.evm.Hash32 | ~eth_typing.encoding.HexStr | ~hexbytes.main.HexBytes | int, ~typing.Dict[str | ~eth_typing.evm.Address | ~eth_typing.evm.ChecksumAddress, ~web3.types.StateOverrideParams]]

 - contract(address=None, **kwargs)

-- async estimate_gas(transaction, block_identifier=None)
+- async create_access_list(transaction, block_identifier=None)

 - Parameters: